zelisinho/anypoint-examples/salesforce-to-MySQL-DB-using-Batch-Processing/README.md

 ### Input ###

-Every 30 minutes, the Poll scope triggers a new request to the Salesforce connector.
+Every 60 seconds, the Poll scope triggers a new request to the Salesforce connector.
 The Salesforce connector is set to perform the query below, where the **timestamp flow variable** is periodically updated to the time of the last iteration of the poll:

 	SELECT Email,FirstName,LastModifiedDate,LastName FROM Contact WHERE LastModifiedDate > #[flowVars['timestamp']]